 - General agents

 - Direct sales (auto dealers and finance companies)

 - Third party administrators

 28 Sales are not an IFRS measure.
-In the Dealer Services division of the US Operations sector, sales are defined as direct written premiums (before reinsurance) and premium equivalents iA Auto and Home Insurance (iAAH) is a Company subsidiary that markets auto and home insurance products in the province of Quebec.
+In the Dealer Services division of the US Operations sector, sales are defined as direct written premiums (before reinsurance) and premium equivalents.

 Auto and Home Insurance